scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ## Hesperiidae

 Hesperiidae, known as skippers, are recognised by their rapid and darting flight.
 There are more than 3,500 species described, with the type species being *Hesperia comma*, the Silver-spotted skipper.
-The Lulworth skipper shown below is distinguished from the small skipper from the cresent shaped light marking on the forewing.

 ### **Dingy Skipper** (*Erynnis tages*)
 ![dingyskipper]({{ site.baseurl }}/images/butterflys/dingy.JPG)